Shaping an evanescent focus of light for high spatial resolution optogenetic activations in live cells: Setup

 In order to create the focus, the 488~nm beam is collimated and sent onto a DMD (Vialux DLP9000) which is in a conjugate plane of the BFP of the objective (Fig.~\ref{setup}).
 For the evanescent focus, only the micro-mirrors of the DMD conjugated with the SAR reflect the light in the direction of the BFP.
 Those micro-mirrors consist of a ring of approximately $3.10^5$ mirrors which corresponds to $\simeq16\%$ of the whole pupil surface.
 In practice, to ensure that we have only evanescent light, the width of the ring is slightly reduced, so that the inner radius corresponds to a numerical aperture of 1.36, a bit larger than the 1.33 required for an aqueous sample.
 Relay lenses in a 4f-configuration conjugate the DMD to the BFP, with a magnification of $\gamma_{\rm{DMD}} = \frac{4}{3}$ to match the size of the DMD to that of the pupil.

-A first dichroic mirror (Semrock Di03-R488-t3) is used to combine the two lasers.
-The fluorescence emission is filtered by another dichroic mirror (Semrock Di03-R488/561-t3) and two filters (Semrock 500/LP and Chroma ZET561NF) before reaching a sCMOS camera (Hamamatsu ORCA-Flash4.0 V3).
+A first dichroic mirror DM1 (Semrock Di03-R488-t3) is used to combine the two lasers.
+The fluorescence emission is filtered by another dichroic mirror DM2 (Semrock Di03-R488/561-t3) and two filters F (Semrock 500/LP and Chroma ZET561NF) before reaching the imaging camera (Hamamatsu sCMOS ORCA-Flash4.0 V3).

 In order to correct the aberrations induced by the DMD, we measure the wavefront of the beam after the DMD by off-axis interferometry.
 A fraction of the beam, transmitted by the first dichroic, interferes with a reference beam in a plane equivalent to the objective BFP.
 The resulting fringes are measured by a CMOS camera (Basler acA2440-35um).
 For practical reasons, the camera is not placed after the second lens of the 4f system leading to the BFP, but after an equivalent lens.